How can Salem Health Urgent Care help you today? Here are the kinds of problems we treat:

 We do not have narcotic medications on site.

-If you fear that you have a serious, life-threatening illness or injury such as stroke, heart attack, uncontrollable bleeding or head injury with loss of consciousness, call 911.
+If you fear that you have a serious, life-threatening illness or injury such as stroke, heart attack, uncontrollable bleeding or head injury with loss of consciousness, go to the nearest emergency room or call 911.

 Go to the emergency room if you have the following: